GaryHopeMS/MSBuildLab330/Lab Script.md

 It is important to note that k is the number of records returned from the database but due to the size variance of the documents themselves it does not directly correlate with token count.

-We are also removing the _id and vector properies from the result as they will add no value to the context for the LLM, and add significant token cost.
+We are also removing the _id and vector properties from the result as they will add no value to the context for the LLM, and add significant token cost.

 ```